 As original content creation is rising in importance for businesses this platform is becoming more prevalent for both B2C and B2B marketers.
 However, original written content is still viewed as more important for B2B marketers than video content, as opposed to B2C companies reversed approach.
 So it is important to not place YouTube above Blogging when marketing a B2B company.

-When utilised correctly, Social Media Marketing can be a valuable asset for your B2B business, so ensure you invest the time in order to get the most our of your efforts.
+When utilised correctly, B2B social media marketing can be a valuable asset for your B2B business, so ensure you invest the time in order to get the most our of your efforts.
 Consider your product and the needs of your target in order to determine the most effective avenues to reach your prospects.